In-Skill Purchasing FAQ

 You can view sales reporting and analytics in the Amazon Developer Console, which include detailed information about offer impressions, conversions, purchases, earnings, refunds, cancellations, and more.
 Learn more.

-What happens if I add or remove products from a skill?
+What happens if I add or delete products from a skill?

 In which countries may I publish skills that offer in-skill purchases?